skillyskele/Microprocessor-Design/README.md

 - Test the processors on an FPGA and optimize the VHDL code.
 - Continuously update the repository with new digital design projects and learning experiences.

-## 🤝 Contributing

-This is a personal project, but if you have any suggestions or find any issues, feel free to open an issue or submit a pull request.

 ## 📧 Contact

-If you have any questions or want to discuss microprocessor design, feel free to reach out to me via GitHub.
+If you have any questions or want to discuss microprocessor design, feel free to reach out to me at nkim56@jh.edu.

 ---